SEBASBELMOS/workshop-002/README.md

-# Workshop-002: Data Engineer 💻
+# Workshop-002: ETL process using airflow 💻

 ## Overview
 This project simulates a real-world Data Engineering task, focusing on building an **ETL pipeline** using **Apache Airflow**.
 The objective is to: